-Employees are entitled to regular pay without working for certain statutory holidays per year (nine in British Columbia and Alberta, 10 in Ontario and eight in Quebec).
+Employees are entitled to regular pay without working for certain statutory holidays per year (nine in Alberta and Ontario, 10 in British Columbia and eight in Quebec).
 As well, the summer civic holiday in Ontario is generally paid as if it were a statutory holiday.

 An employee in Ontario is entitled to at least two weeks’ vacation leave per year with vacation pay calculated at 4% of the previous year’s wages.
 In British Columbia, Alberta and Quebec, an employee is entitled, after the completion of each year of employment, to at least two weeks vacation leave per year, with one additional week where the employee has completed five continuous years of employment.
 Vacation pay is calculated at 4% of the previous year’s wages for the first four years of employment (five in British Columbia and Quebec) and 6% thereafter.

 - H Benefit plans

 In Ontario, differentiation on the basis of age, sex or marital status is generally disallowed, but is subject to numerous and, generally, actuarially-based exceptions.
 In British Columbia, differentiation on the basis of age, sex, marital status, physical or mental disability, is allowed only if it relates to the operation of a bona fide retirement, superannuation, pension or employee insurance plan or, in the case of age, a bona fide seniority system.

 - I Pregancy/Parental leave